Common College Admissions and Financing Abbreviations You Should Know

 To lighten your load, we have compiled a collection of the most often-used admissions and financial terms and acronyms.
 In addition, we’ve provided the answers to some general questions.

-College Admissions and Financial Aid Acronyms and FAQs
+College Admissions and Financial Aid Abbreviations and FAQs

 AA – Associate of Arts Degree